jump-dev/jump-dev.github.io/pages/governance.md

 ### Financial Decisions

-All financial decisions are made by the [Steering Council] to ensure any funds are spent in a manner that furthers the [mission](#mission) of JuMP.
-Financial decisions require majority approval by [Steering Council] members.
+All financial decisions are made by the [Steering Committee] to ensure any funds are spent in a manner that furthers the [mission](#mission) of JuMP.
+Financial decisions require majority approval by [Steering Committee] members.

-Community members proposing decisions with a financial aspect should contact the [Steering Council] directly, or table their proposal as an agenda item for discussion on a [monthly developer call].
+Community members proposing decisions with a financial aspect should contact the [Steering Committee] directly, or table their proposal as an agenda item for discussion on a [monthly developer call].

 ### Non-financial Decisions